aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inf1-arch.rst

 AWS Inf1 Architecture
 =====================

-In this page, we provide an architectural overview of the AWS Inf1 instances, and the corresponding :ref:`Inferentia <inferentia-arch>` NeuronDevices that power them (:ref:`Inferentia <inferentia-arch>` devices from here on).
+On this page, we provide an architectural overview of the AWS Inf1 instance and the corresponding :ref:`Inferentia <inferentia-arch>` NeuronDevices that power them (:ref:`Inferentia <inferentia-arch>` devices from here on).

-.. contents:: Table of contents
+.. contents:: Table of Contents
    :local:
    :depth: 2